Republicans are gathering in Milwaukee to nominate Donald Trump again. Here's what to expect

 In 2016 and 2020, Trump was the underdog heading into fall and faced criticism from within his own party.
 This year, he will accept the Republican nomination with his party in lockstep behind him and Democrats in turmoil over President Joe Biden’s viability.

-There will be the usual convention tasks throughout the four-day affair.
+There will be the usual convention tasks throughout the four days.
 Delegates, almost 2,400 of them, must approve a platform and formally designate the presidential ticket: Trump and his yet-to-be-named running mate.
 They’ll hear from both national candidates and a slew of others rallying support for Trump and taking aim at Democrats.

 The GOP expects a triumphant moment.